 Presidential elections were held on 23 November 2014.
-According to official results, Beji Caid Essebsi, founder of the Nidaa Tounes party, won this first round of voting by receiving 39.46 per cent of the votes.
-However, as Essebsi ran short of the required overall majority of 50 per cent of the votes, a second round of voting was required.
+According to official results, Beji Caid Essebsi, founder of the Nidaa Tounes party, won this first round of voting by receiving 39.46 percent of the votes.
+However, as Essebsi ran short of the required overall majority of 50 percent of the votes, a second round of voting was required.

 On 21 December, the second round of voting was held.
-Official results, announced on 22 December, showed that the frontrunner Beji Caid Essebsi won the second round, and therefore Tunisia’s first free presidential elections, with 55.68 per cent of the votes.
-His main rival, Moncef Marzouki, became second with 44.32 per cent of the votes.
+Official results, announced on 22 December, showed that the frontrunner Beji Caid Essebsi won the second round, and therefore Tunisia’s first free presidential elections, with 55.68 percent of the votes.
+His main rival, Moncef Marzouki, became second with 44.32 percent of the votes.
 On 31 December Essebsi was inaugurated officially as the President of Tunisia.

 Both Essebsi and Marzouki were trying to convince Tunisian voters that these presidential elections were the chance to break with the old regime.
 However, both candidates were accusing their opponent of returning to the old regime that will set off the country’s revolution.
 Essebsi stirred the competition up by stating that only he could defend Tunisia against the threat of extremism and not Marzouki.
 Essebsi stated that “the people who voted for Marzouki were the Islamists…that is to say Ennahda members…but also jihadist Salafists.”
 These comments of Essebsi resulted in large protests in southern Tunisian cities – who largely voted for Marzouki – and calling Essebsi’s comments insulting and divisive.
 As a response, Al-Bakoush, secretary-general of Essebsi’s political party, accused Marzouki's Congress for the Republic Party of "attempting to divide the country between the north and the south" and warned of an "unprecedented polarisation" in Tunisia's southern cities.
 The head of the EU observer mission, Annemie Neyts-Uytterbroeck, stated that the official results of the first round of Tunisia’s presidential elections were “pluralist and transparent.”
 She also said that “the exercise of freedom of expression and assembly was guaranteed.”

 Shortly after the announcement of the official results, demonstrations and small riots emerged in several southern towns in Tunisia in protest against Essebsi.
 The protestors argued that these presidential elections have resulted in the return of an old guard of Ben Ali’s era, since Essebsi was a former Ben Ali official for five decades.
-These critics see the appointment of Essebsi as the Tunisian President as a setback to democracy in Tunisia that resulted from the Arab Spring uprisings in 2011.
-However, many others support the newly elected president and they hope that Essebsi will contribute to finalizing Tunisia’s road to democracy.
-The president himself commented that he is “committed to be president of all Tunisian men and women without exclusion” and that “there is no future without consensus among all parties and social movements.”
+These critics see the appointment of Essebsi as the Tunisian President as a setback to democracy that resulted from the Arab Spring uprisings in 2011.
+However, many others supported the newly elected president and hoped that Essebsi would contribute to finalizing Tunisia’s road to democracy.
+The president himself commented that he was “committed to be president of all Tunisian men and women without exclusion” and that “there is no future without consensus among all parties and social movements.”
 Also U.S. President Barack Obama and U.S. Secretary of State John Kerry congratulated Essebsi on his victory, but also Tunisia as a whole in achieving democratization this far: “Tunisia has provided a shining example to the region and the world of what can be achieved through dedication to democracy, consensus, and an inclusive political process.”

 Official election results